mcgonagle/mcgonagle/README.md

 - Jiu Jitsu and Freestyle Wrestler
 - Played American Football for 8 years
 - Life Scout in BSA
-- Music Lover, Listened to 3 months of Pandora Radio in 2018
+- Music Lover, In the 95% of Pandora listeners
 - Art Lover, Frequent museum patron
 - Animal Lover
 - Disability Activist